TriumphLLC/3DSlides/B4W-template-PRODUCT/README.rst

 Fig. 9 prices.json

 You can view your resulting application by pressing “Preview”.
 Your default browser will then open an html page that contains your application with your objects and materials.
 In the application interface objects and materials incompatible with the current options will be inactive.
 To change an object within a section, just click the desired object.
-To change applied material to an object hover over the object’s tile and select “Change” in the appearing menu.
+To change applied material to an object hover over the object’s tile and select “Edit” in the appearing menu.
 A list of materials will open from which you select the desired material.

 .. image:: images/11.png
 		:scale: 80 %